Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 == Changelog ==

 = WIP 1.4.2 =
-* Fixed issues with WP 5.5 on some servers.
+* Fixed compatibility issues when running WP 5.5 and PHP 5.

 = 1.4.1 =
 * Added an option to specify BCC email address for the outgoing emails.